-In case of a broken water pipe and flooding of the interior of the quarters or basements, call the Service Order Desk immediately, Ansbach DSN 587-1777 or commercial 09641-70-587-1777, Storck DSN 467-4622 or commercial 09841-83-4622.
-After duty hours call CIV 09802-83-2115, DSN 467-2115.
+In case of a broken water pipe and flooding of the interior of the quarters, call DPW immediately.
 The resident is also expected to take reasonable action to protect personal and Government property.
-Place personal items on pallets in basement storage to avoid water damages.
-Water damage caused by the occupant, i.e. disconnected drainage in shower/bathtub will be charged.
 The resident should exercise the same care and response that would be taken in a privately owned home.
 Residents should be familiar with the location of all water shut-off valves.
 Any alleged loss or damage to personal property may be addressed through the Staff Judge Advocate's Office by calling: DSN 467-2104 or 09802-83-2104 for further assistance.
 Government property/real property repair work will be accomplished by the most expeditious means possible.